Quick Legal Facts

 . . . we find no evidence of defendant’s intentional concealment of the weapon on his person.
 Defendant wore the pistol in his waistband in plain view in such a way that it was immediately recognizable as a gun.
 This manner of openly carrying the pistol contradicts a finding that defendant intended to conceal the weapon.
 When defendant removed the pistol from his waistband and placed it on the window ledge, the weapon was in full view.
 Finally, when defendant placed the pistol in his wife’s open purse on the floor, it was clearly visible to anyone who passed by.
 The placement of the pistol in the purse in this manner negates a finding that defendant either intended to conceal the weapon or have the weapon on his person.
 Hence, we find no evidence to support the conviction.

 The same reasoning and the same ‘test’ announced in State v.
 Fluker would apply to knives.
-A part of a folding knife with a pocket clip, for instance, visible above the hem of the pocket, should also be ‘immediately recognizable’ as a knife.
+A part of a folding knife with a pocket clip, for instance, visible above the hem of the pocket, should also be “immediately recognizable”’ as a knife.
 Use of a pocket clip, as opposed to carrying the same knife resting within the pocket of a garment, should be viewed as clearly inconsistent with a desire or intention to conceal the knife.

-The issue of whether, under 14:95 a knife or other weapon is intentionally concealed, is a question for the jury.
-We cannot definitively state what amount of partial visibility and what combination, if any, of knife, pocket clip, and clothing, will or will not be found to constitute intentional concealment.
-A conviction for a first offence violation of 14:95 can result in a fine of not more than $500, and/or imprisonment for not more than 6 months.
-A decision to carry an automatic knife in Louisiana should be made carefully and must involve an ongoing assessment how the State v Fluker test would be answered.
+The issue of whether under 14:95 a knife or other weapon is intentionally concealed is a question for the jury.
+We cannot definitively state what amount of partial visibility and what combination, if any, of the knife, pocket clip, and clothing, will or will not be found to constitute intentional concealment.
+A conviction for a first offense violation of 14:95 can result in a fine of not more than $500, and/or imprisonment for not more than 6 months.
+A decision to carry an automatic knife in Louisiana should be made carefully and must involve an ongoing assessment of how the State v Fluker test would be answered.
 Ask yourself, “Does the manner in which I’m carrying this knife lead others to believe that I intend to conceal the fact that it is a knife?”
 Seek a second opinion to the same question from a family member or friend.
 If there is any doubt, make appropriate adjustments.